 Marble Collegiate Church

 This community church has many year-round volunteering opportunities such as tutoring, meal delivery and hospital visits.
 Around the holidays, volunteers are needed for special activities like delivering gifts and serving meals to the homeless on Thanksgiving and Christmas.
 One way to involve your children is to seek their help in collecting, wrapping and distributing presents to those in need.

 Operation Santa Claus

 Operation Santa Claus is the Post Office's program that allows everyone to play Santa by answering 'Dear Santa" letters from local kids with a Christmas wish.
 New York City’s program is the largest in the country, with tens of thousands of people adopting letters each year.
-When I was young, my parents did this every year.
-To get me involved, they would have me donate $2 out of my weekly allowance to go toward the gifts, and we would sit down and read the letters together to make it even more personal.
-I can still remember some of those letters to this day.
 This is a wonderful hands-on way to involve your children in helping someone in need.

-Operation Santa Claus kicks off on Wednesday, December 4 and runs until Christmas Eve.
+Operation Santa Claus kicks off on Thursday, December 4 and runs until Christmas Eve.
 You can pick up letters from the main post office at 421 Eighth Avenue (right across from Penn Station) Monday, Tuesday, Wednesday, Friday and Saturday 9am-4pm and on Thursday 9am-7pm.
-You'll be asked to provide valid identification and sign a few forms which you can download in advance online before accessing the letters.
-You can contact the org directly at 212-330-3000 for further information.
+You'll be asked to provide valid identification and sign a few forms.
+The "elf in charge" is Peter Fontana and he can be reached at 212-330-3000.

 City Harvest feeds hungry New Yorkers and has tons of volunteer opportunities throughout the year.
 One option that is particularly good for children is Food Drives.
 You and your kids can organize a food drive at your office, their school or your place of worship with the tools provided to you by City Harvest.
 Kids can help spread the word and get their friends to donate, too.